erasmus-without-paper/ewp-specs-api-omobilities/endpoints/index.md

 this given date.

-This parameter was added to allow the client to synchronize only a smaller subset of all mobilities more easily.
-(Many clients may not care to store mobilities, which have ended long ago.)
+This parameter was added to allow the client to synchronize only a smaller subset of all mobilities more easily (because many clients don't want to store mobilities which have ended long ago).

 Permissions